Shinghua Ding, Cramer W. LaPierre Professor

 - Ph.D., Chemical and Biological Engineering, State University of New York at Buffalo, Buffalo, N.Y.

-- Ding is a professor in the Department of Biomedical, Biological and Chemical Engineering and an investigator at the Dalton Cardiovascular Research Center at the University of Missouri-Columbia.
+- Ding is the Cramer W. LaPierre Endowed Professor in the Department of Biomedical, Biological and Chemical Engineering and an investigator at the Dalton Cardiovascular Research Center at the University of Missouri-Columbia.
 His current research is focusing on:

 - Glial cell function and neuron-glia interactions in central nervous system.
 In addition to neurons, other types of brain cells, generally called glia.
 Glial cell includes three subtypes: oligodendrocytes, microglia and astrocytes.
 Ding is interested in how astrocytes respond to pathological stimulations, specifically the alteration of Ca2+ signaling and its effect on neuronal function since Ca2+ elevation in astrocyte causes the release of neurotransmitters.
 He uses two-photon microscopy to imaging Ca2+ signaling in vivo and electrophysiology to record electric signal in our study.